 The higher the P/E ratio, the higher the price tag of a business, relative to its trailing earnings.
 That is not a good or a bad thing per se, but a high P/E does imply buyers are optimistic about the future.

 How Does Neogen's P/E Ratio Compare To Its Peers?

-The P/E ratio indicates whether the market has higher or lower expectations of a company.
-The image below shows that Neogen has a higher P/E than the average (42.8) P/E for companies in the medical equipment industry.
+The P/E ratio essentially measures market expectations of a company.
+The image below shows that Neogen has a higher P/E than the average (47.6) P/E for companies in the medical equipment industry.

 Its relatively high P/E ratio indicates that Neogen shareholders think it will perform better than other companies in its industry classification.
-Shareholders are clearly optimistic, but the future is always uncertain.
-So further research is always essential.
-I often monitor director buying and selling.
+Clearly the market expects growth, but it isn't guaranteed.
+So investors should delve deeper.
+I like to check if company insiders have been buying or selling.

 How Growth Rates Impact P/E Ratios